AntonioTorres23/OpenGL_Notes/Cubemaps.md

 ![[Pasted image 20250613170545.png]]

-You can imagine that with the right combination of lighting, reflection, refraction, and vertex move
+You can imagine that with the right combination of lighting, reflection, refraction, and vertex movement, you can create pretty good water graphics.
+Do note that for physically accurate results we should refract the light again when it leaves the object; now we simply used signle-sided refraction which